SteveMacenski/slam_toolbox/README.md

 ## Brief incursion into snaps

 Snap are completely isolated containerized packages that one can run through the Canonical organization on a large number of Linux distributions.
-They're similar to Docker containers but it doesn't share the kernel or any of the libraries, and rather has everything internal as essentially a seperate partitioned operating system based on Ubuntu Core.
+They're similar to Docker containers but it doesn't share the kernel or any of the libraries, and rather has everything internal as essentially a separate partitioned operating system based on Ubuntu Core.

 We package up slam toolbox in this way for a nice multiple-on speed up in execution from a couple of pretty nuanced reasons in this particular project, but generally speaking you shouldn't expect a speedup from a snap.